FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Deepwoken-inspired RP-Combat Concept.md

 If you have 40 Points of Medium Weapon Training, you can choose to attack wide with your attack in a Cone to hit more enemies at once in exchange for making your attacks come out +0.5 seconds slower.

 # Weapon and Equipment
 Critical Attacks deal 1.5x Atk/Pstr.
 Dmg. if they hit their target, with different effects with each weapon.
+Crits can only be made once per-round unless specified otherwise.

 There are 3 Main Categories of Weaponry that affect your style of combat; here are a list of base-stats for the starting weapons:

 ## Heavy - Consists of Great Axes, Great Swords, and Great Hammers.
 ### Great Axes: